Solar Panels in Ballymore Eustace, Co. Kildare

 A system installed in Ballymore Eustace today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Ballymore Eustace
+Solar grants available in Ballymore Eustace

 Homeowners in Ballymore Eustace, Co.
 Kildare can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.